bespoyasov/refactor-like-a-superhero/manuscript-en/17-static-typing.md

 divide(1, 0);
 ```

-So if we need to distinguish between types and enforce value validation, we have to use classes or branded types:[^typebranding][^factorymethod]
+So if we need to distinguish between types or enforce value validation, we have to use classes or branded types:[^typebranding][^factorymethod]

 ```ts
 // When using classes, we can add validation